sbarex/SourceCodeSyntaxHighlight/README.md

 MacOS 10.15 Catalina require sandboxed extension that prevent the execution of external processes (like shell script).
 To work around this problem, it is possible to use an XPC service that may have different security policies than the application / extension that invokes it.
 In this case the XPC service is not sandboxed.

+The XPC service is executed automatically when requested by the application or the quicklook extension.
+After closing the quicklook preview the process is automatically closed after some seconds relasing the resources.

 To use the extension you must launch the application at least once.
-If you want you can edit the settings with the gui interface.
+In this way the quicklook extension will be discovered by the system.
+In the standalone app, with the preferences window, you can also customize the preview settings used by plugin extension.

 ![Settings window](settings.png)

-It is possible to choose a different theme for OS is in light and dark mode.
+In the settings it is possible to choose a different theme to use when OS is in light and dark mode.

 The app and quicklook extension can preview files showing the formatted code as html, indise a WKWebView, or as rtf inside a NSTextView.

 After the first execution, the quicklook extension will be available among those present in the System preferences/Extensions.

 ![ System preferences/Extensions](extensions.png)

+For now this extension don't provide a thumbnail service for the icon.
+I don't think a preview of the contents in the icon is a necessary feature for the source files.
+I rather think it would be more useful to have a distinctive file type icon.